powerd6/spec/spec/terms/rendering.md

 # Rendering

-Some code, associated with a schema, that creates a user-redeable version of the content that can be consumed.
+Some code, associated with a schema, that creates a user-readable version of the content that can be consumed.